-So this one’s a little weird, it was created by the FX Network to promote a dark comedy about a man who really dreams of being a professional clown.
+This one’s a little weird, it was created by the FX Network to promote a dark comedy about a man who dreams of being a professional clown.

-Basically what they did is they have six people live to stream their travels via helmet cam on the platform.
+Basically what they did was have six people livestream their travels via the helmet cam on the platform.

-It really worked because it tapped into their user’s love of adventure and then got a ton of live engagement via likes, shares, and comments.
+It worked because it tapped into their users' love of adventure and then got a ton of live engagement via likes, shares, and comments.

-It really worked because it tapped into an experience everyone’s had and a new current event.
+It worked because it tapped into an experience everyone has had and a new current event.

 So there you have it, those are our five social media campaigns.
-Hope these examples are useful for you to succeed in with your brand in 2018!
+Hope these examples are useful for you to succeed with your brand in 2019!